greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 * No working software until late in the process.
 * In practice requirements often do change, which can become time-consuming, and costly.
 * Does not allow for reflection or revision of design once implementation begins.
-* May take longer to deliver then using an iterative approach, such as the Agile method.
+* May take longer to deliver then using an iterative approach, such as an Agile method.
 * Clients may not fully know what they want from the beginning.
 * Clients are not involved in the design and implementation phases.
 * Deadline creep can occur when one phase is delayed, delaying future phases.